wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-edge-browser/includes/7-explain-microsoft-edge-insider-channels.md

 The following steps are an example of configuring a client configured for automatic updates to switch to the Extended Stable channel using Group Policy:

-1. Open the local Group Policy Editor and go to *Computer Configuration &gt; Administrative Templates &gt; Microsoft Edge Update &gt; Applications &gt; Microsoft Edge*.
+1. Open the local Group Policy Editor and go to *Computer Configuration > Administrative Templates > Microsoft Edge Update > Applications > Microsoft Edge*.
 2. Select **Target Channel override** and then select **Enabled**.
 3. Under **Options**, select **Extended Stable** from the Policy dropdown list.

+> [!NOTE]
-Note that when configuring the override policy, this becomes seemless to the end user, and users do not need to select a separate browser to open.
+> When configuring the override policy, this becomes seemless to the end user, and users do not need to select a separate browser to open.
 If switching to the Extended Stable channel, the existing version will not downgrade if the Stable version is higher than the current Extended Stable version.